xeb/email-summarizer/README.md

 - Install Python from [python.org](https://python.org) if needed
 - On macOS, consider using Homebrew: `brew install python`

+### Search Configuration Issues

+#### "Search configuration not found"
+**Problem**: Specified search configuration doesn't exist **Solutions**:
+- List available configurations: `python main.py --list-configs`
+- Check the configuration name spelling (case-sensitive)
+- Create the configuration if it doesn't exist: `python main.py --save-config name "query" "description"`
+- Verify the search_configs.json file exists and is readable

+#### "Invalid Gmail search query"
+**Problem**: Search query syntax is incorrect **Solutions**:
+- Validate your query: `python main.py --validate-query "your query"`
+- Check Gmail search operator help: `python main.py --help-search`
+- Review example configurations: `python main.py --example-configs`
+- Common fixes: `form:` → `from:`, `too:` → `to:`, `subjct:` → `subject:`

+#### "Search configuration file corrupted"
+**Problem**: search_configs.json file is damaged or invalid **Solutions**:
+- The application automatically creates a backup and recreates the file
+- Check for `.backup_` files in your project directory
+- Delete search_configs.json to reset (you'll lose saved configurations)
+- Restore from backup if available

+#### "No emails found with search query"
+**Problem**: Search query returns no results **Solutions**:
+- This is normal if no emails match your criteria
+- Test with a broader query: `python main.py --search-query "is:unread"`
+- Check if emails exist in Gmail that match your query
+- Verify date ranges aren't too restrictive
+- Use `--verbose` to see the exact query being used

 ### Configuration Issues

 #### ".env file not loaded"